 The Trustee may resign at any time, and may be removed by American under certain circumstances.
 In such cases, a successor Trustee will be appointed by American as provided in the Indenture.
 The Security Agent may resign at any time, and may be removed by American under certain circumstances.
 In such cases, a successor Security Agent will be appointed by American as provided in the Aircraft Security Agreement.
-The holders of a majority of the principal amount of the outstanding Notes may at any time remove the Trustee or cause the Trustee to remove the Security Agent as provided in the Indenture or the Aircraft Security Agreement, respectively, in which event a successor Trustee or Security Agent may be appointed by such holders with the consent of American as provided in the Indenture or the Aircraft Security Agreement, respectively.
+The holders of a majority of the principal amount of the outstanding Notes may at any time remove the Trustee or cause the Trustee to remove the Security Agent may be appointed by such holders with the consent of American as provided in the Indenture or the Aircraft Security Agreement, respectively.
 Any resignation or removal of the Trustee or the Security Agent and appointment of a successor Trustee or Security Agent does not become effective until acceptance of the appointment by such successor Trustee or Security Agent.
 (Indenture, Section 5.09; Aircraft Security Agreement, Section 8.01)